nishantnarang/Graph-STL/README.md

-# GraphLibrary-STL
+# Graph-STL
-It is an C++ implementation of Graph STL and creation of Static Library for its use.
+It is an C++ implementation of Graph STL.